holochain/holochain/crates/hdk/README.md

-# Holochain Development Kit 3.0 (HDK)
+# Holochain Development Kit (HDK)

-This is the third major iteration of the holochain development kit.
+This HDK is currently in flux, expect rapid changes.

 There are two big differences between this kit and previous kits.